Before submitting your home loan application, make sure you ask yourself these important questions first.

 Lenders will want to see your proof of income to make sure you can actually afford the mortgage repayments.
 If you're employed, this will include evidence of payslips and proof of employment.
 We'll cover all the types of documentation you need to apply for a home loan in more detail below.

-Your credit score is extremely important as it may influence how much a lender is willing to give you as a borrower.
+Your credit score is extremely important as a lender will likely look into your credit history to assess your ability to repay a loan and it may influence how much a lender is willing to give you as a borrower.
 Having a low credit score may be viewed by lenders as being a bigger risk as it can indicate your inability to meet repayments.

 Before you apply for a home loan, make sure you check your credit rating.
 You can do this for free through the three main credit reporting agencies: Equifax, Dun&Bradstreet, and Experian.